Autism Training Curriculums -

 Firefighters/EMS

 Autism training for firefighters and Emergency Medical Services (EMS) personnel is a vital component of modern emergency response preparedness.
 This presentation equips them with ‘quick-thinking’ skills to interact effectively with distressed autistic individuals during high-stress situations.
-‘Hands-off’ pain assessments and how to perform an exam are among the strategies covered.
+‘Hands-off’ assessments and how to perform an exam are among the strategies covered.

-• Search and Rescue autism training
+• Autism training for Search and Rescue

 Search & Rescue